 Though phone scams sound old and outdated, they still are common today.
-Primarily, people who are over fifty years of age are victimized through telephone fraud.
+Primarily, people who are over fifty years of age are victimized through telephone fraud, but anyone can fall victim.
 Every year people lose money to telephone scams.
 Scammers act very friendly, and will sweet talk the money out of people any way they can.

 If you get a call from someone who tries to sell you something that you never planned on buying, you should just say, “No thanks” and hang up.
 If they pressure you to provide your personal information, such as your credit card number, it is very likely that it is a scam.
 Therefore, you should immediately report it to the proper authorities.